 - Saudi Arabia, ruled by the Saud dynasty.
 Really, Saudi Arabia only means "the parts of Arabia ruled by clan Al-Saud".

-- Liechtenstein, ruled by several Princes Liechtenstein.
+- Liechtenstein, ruled by the princely House of Liechtenstein.

 - Though he formally has no surname, the British Prince William, in his military career, uses the surname Wales because he is the son of Charles, Prince of Wales.
 The same goes for the rest of his family.
 His brother is known as Captain Harry Wales.